jonascsommer/awesome-data-companies/README.md

 <br>

-- Recent additions indicated with ❗
-- Office size (S < 20, M 20-100, L > 100) is an estimate (LinkendIn, industry knowledge, job ads etc.)
+- Office size (S < 20, M 20-100, L > 100) is an estimate
-- Relevant (B)ranch offices (non-sales office with sufficient amount of geo-related jobs) are listed separately.
-- Focus on commercial companies, currently no research institues included.
+- Focus on commercial companies, no OS foundations or research labs included

 Thank you to the many contributors!
 To contribute please see the [contribution guide](https://github.com/chrieke/awesome-geospatial-companies/blob/master/CONTRIBUTING.md).